wothke/uade-2.13/emscripten/README.md

 Copyright (C) 2014 Juergen Wothke

-This is a JavaScript/WebAudio plugin of UADE.
-This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project).
+This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project) but the API exposed by the lib can be used in any JavaScipt program (it should look familiar to anyone that has ever done some sort of music player plugin).

 WebUADE is based on "uade-2.13" and this project still contains most of the original files (even if some of them are not used in this context).
 The various unused "frontend" subfolders and top level make-files have been completely removed.